Citizen's-arrest powers a ‘disaster waiting to happen’, say retailers and police association

 If passed, the bill would allow a citizen’s arrest to be undertaken at any time of the day, using reasonable force and restraints, by any member of the public, for any level of crime.

-Chief executive officer of Retail NZ Carolyn Young says the proposed changes go against the Health and Safety Act and may pressure retail staff to physically intervene.
+Chief executive of Retail NZ Carolyn Young says the proposed changes go against the Health and Safety Act and may pressure retail staff to physically intervene.

 “It sends a confusing message, and we don't want people to think that you're going to come and work in retail, and you're going to have to undertake these tasks of having to arrest someone.”